 If the dataset relates to a certain period, or if the time when it was collected was important, use this section to provide details.

-Use this field to enter a descriptive period of time such as an historical or geological period (for example First World War).
+Use this field to enter a descriptive period of time such as a historical or geological period (for example First World War).

-Use these fields to specific the period in which the data were collected.
+Use these fields to specify the period in which you collected the data.

-Use these fields to specify the period, usually historical, to which the data relate.
-For example, if you have assembled a dataset of records that survive from 1940-1950, you would put these dates here and the dates of your fieldwork under 'Collection dates'.
+If your dataset relates to a period of time before you collected it, enter the date range here.
+For example, if you have assembled a dataset of records that survive from 1940-1950, you would put these dates here and the dates of your fieldwork under 'Collection date(s)'.

 GEOGRAPHICAL LOCATIONS AND COVERAGE

-If the data was collected at a clearly defined point(s), you can include longitude and latitude references here.
-Unlike in Pure, you can provide more than one.
+If the data was collected at one or more clearly defined points, you can include latitude and longitude references here.

-If the area can be adequately described by a rectangle on a map, provide the bounding longitudes and latitudes here.
-Unlike in Pure, you can provide more than one of these rectangles.
+If the area can be adequately described by one or more rectangles on a map, provide the bounding latitudes and longitudes.

 Use this to provide a simplified description of your dataset for non-technical readers.